Lisbon Travel Guide

 Here, you will find well-known buildings such as the Torre de Belém, the Padrão dos Descobrimentos monument, and the Jerónimos Monastery.

-In addition, you can taste the famous original Pastéis de Belém.
+And of course you can try the famous original Pastéis de Belém.

 Historic neighborhood with a gigantic castle